Bogdanp/personal-website/content/post/racket-ecommerce.md

     $ raco koyo dist

-and all that really does is shell out to `raco exe` and then `raco dist`.
+and all that really does under the hood is shell out to `raco exe` and then `raco dist`.

 Production runtime errors (of which there has been exactly one so far, triggered by me, not one of my users) are sent to the SaaS version of